MHamzaAhmad/bever/README.md

 # Bever

-### Updates build version Fast and Easy

-Bever is simply your best buddy to take the hassel of updating the build versions super fast and super east
+Bever is simply your best buddy to take the hassel of updating the build versions and do it super fast and super easy!

 ## Features

 - Updates build numbers and version names with option to select between updating either
 - Commits the updates to current branch and pushes them to remote if given the permission

+## Supports

-- Flutter pubspec versions are also supported
+- Flutter
+- React Native
+- Android Native
+- Ios Native

 ## Installation

-Bever requires [Node.js](https://nodejs.org/) v10+ to run.
+Bever requires [Node.js](https://nodejs.org/) to run.

 Install bever as global dependency.